HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/people_service/deployment/index.md

 # Deployment

-This section will guide you through installation, configuration, uninstallation and troubleshooting.
+This section will guide you through installation, configuration, uninstallation, and troubleshooting.

 - [Installation](./installation.md)
 - [Configuration](./configuration)